LindaDi/Pipeline_Methylation_QC/README.md

 If you want to do a check with MixedUp Mapper, you find additional instructions and things you need in the respective folder.

-Please remember to always cite the R packages and softwares used.
+Please remember to always cite the R packages and software used.